DaluS/CHIMES/README.md

     4) _class_set.load_model
         * Check model name
         * Load "model" as a dictionnary
-        * prepare pygemmes knowledge of fields to be compatible
+        * prepare CHIMES knowledge of fields to be compatible
         * Check completude
         * Translation from dmodel to dparam
-        * Add pygemmes knowledge
+        * Add CHIMES knowledge
         * Identification for categories/solving
         * Initial shapes
         * Big dictionnary of pointers